ridvandemir/splunk-lab2/README.md

 - Practical experience in setting up and configuring Heavy Forwarders to enhance log ingestion workflows.
 - Hands-on knowledge of ingesting data from Linux and Windows systems using Universal Forwarders.
 - Understanding and implementation of various Splunk data input mechanisms, such as file monitoring, scripted inputs, and real-time network inputs.
-- Improved troubleshooting and optimization skills for distributed log ingestion pipelines.
 - Practical knowledge of using a Deployment Server to centrally manage and configure Splunk Forwarders.

 Tools Used

 - Virtual Machines/Cloud: To simulate a distributed Splunk environment.
 - Splunk Enterprise: For log management, indexing, and querying.
-- Splunk Universal Forwarder: For collecting logs from endpoint systems.
+- Splunk Universal Forwarder: For collecting logs from endpoint systems and sending them to search peers.
 - Splunk Heavy Forwarder: For preprocessing and advanced routing of log data.
 - Deployment Server: For centralized configuration and management of Splunk Forwarders.
-- PuTTY/VS Code: To connect and manage Linux and Windows servers.
+- VS Code: To connect and manage Linux and Windows servers.